West of the lively pier on stony Brighton beach, south-east England.

 But for younger kids there’s another solution, the free paddling pool and playground beside the West Pier skeleton (just visible left).

-The main Brighton Pier is, of course, loaded with kid attractions – merry-go-rounds, dodgems, haunted house, candyfloss, catching fish as well as some seriously scary high-altitude, high-speed pendulums that guarantee screams and nausea-induced tranquility.
+Brighton Pier is, of course, loaded with kid attractions – merry-go-rounds, dodgems, haunted house, candyfloss, catching fish as well as some seriously scary high-altitude, high-speed pendulums that guarantee screams and nausea-induced tranquility.

 Brighton’s famous Grand Hotel, where the ornate Victoria Lounge is the place for an old English tea ceremony serenaded by a pianist.
 The only truly fine sand on these beaches is laid down for summertime volleyball, here in use by Dyke’s Dynamics.